nanxinjin/ASD-AT-Robot/README.md

 A robot that can assist and improve ASD children with social ability.

 Version: 1.0.0
-Red cube game
-Speech generation
+Red cube game, Speech generation